yensan57/flabbybeagle/shop.md

 ---
 layout: page
-title: "Shop"
+title: "placeholdertab"
-permalink: /shop/
+permalink: /placeholdertab/
 ---

-# Shop Coming Soon 🛒
+# Coming Soon 🏖️

 This is a placeholder.
-Later, we’ll add a shop powered by Stripe or another checkout system.